 Some people prefer using proxies because the connection is faster, but if you want full encryption and a secure connection, you are better off using a VPN.

 There are plenty of free VPNs out there.
 At first glance, a free VPN seems like a smart choice.
 After all, why pay for a service when you can use it for free?

 Unfortunately, however, free VPNs are often set up to harvest user data to sell on to other companies.
 Free VPNs don’t work as well either and if your intention is to binge-watch Netflix, forget it.
 Netflix has very sophisticated systems in place to detect when customers are using proxies to bypass regional restrictions: free VPNs can’t overcome this whereas paid VPNs have vast networks of servers that can stay one step ahead of Netflix.

 There are a number of paid-for VPNs to choose from, many of them offering free trials to users.
 Before you sign up for any VPN, read reviews and check out how easy it is to use the desktop client.
-Sites like this one are useful for comparing the best VPN services
+Sites like this one are useful for comparing the best VPN services available right now.

 Go for a well-known VPN service that is trustworthy and has good customer reviews.
 Take advantage of a free trial to make sure you are happy with how it works.
 VPNs do have a tendency to slow internet connections down, so if your intention is to protect your gaming rig

 when playing MMORPGs like World of Warcraft, make sure it’s doable via a VPN.
 In addition, test out your VPN with streaming services like Netflix – it’s